 Village and township enterprises are the outcome of Chinese Administrative Reform and the Open-Door Policy, and have developed rapidly with market regulation as the main and in in the flexible mechanism of self-accumulation, self-determination of management and self-responsibility for profits and losses.

-enterprises have employed 95 million rural surplus labor force and created an output value accounting for 24.3 percent of the gross national product and 58 percent of the gross rural product and 28 percent of the gross industrial product.
+At present, these enterprises have employed 95 million rural surplus labor force and created an output value accounting for 24.3 percent of the gross national product and 58 percent of the gross rural product and 28 percent of the gross industrial product.
 Thus village and township enterprises have become a main pillar and an important part of Chinese national economy.

 The development of village and township enterprises have also helped improve conditions for agricultural production and bring about the market economy, and then change rural communities.
 Such relation between these enterprises and rural communities varies in different localities, the littoral zone or inland area.